nayere6342/sep11-freedom-project/blog/entry05.md

 			})
 ```

-Like I said before, since this game preview is still a work in progress bare with the process so far because it will get better over the times I update the code in my MVP project: The Unname Platformer Game.
-Since that is the case
+Onto the whole process; The first part of the code that is read is having a

 ### **Design Process:**